suryanshpsingh/Linear-Optimization-Final_Project/README.md

 # Linear-Optimization-Final_Project
-The Project for my Linear Optimization Class during the Spring 2021 semester at Rutgers University on the Four Color Theorem using Latex
+The final Project for my Linear Optimization Class during the Spring 2021 semester at Rutgers University on the Four Color Theorem using Latex